bigbridge-nl/product-import/README.md

 ## Changes to Magento

 The extension adds an index CATALOG_PRODUCT_ENTITY_VARCHAR_ATTRIBUTE_ID_VALUE to catalog_product_entity_varchar because it drastically speeds up checking for duplicate url_keys.

-## Assumptions

-* For Magento 2.1+ Opensource Edition
-* Requires >= PHP 7.0
-* Input in UTF-8 (Magento standard)
-* MySQL max_packet_size on both MySQL client and MySQL server must be at least 1 MB (Which will be the case if the value wasn't deliberately lowered from the default)
-* Unix system (not tested on Windows)

 ## Thanks to